 This section describes each tab of the System Generator GUI and details the parameters that differ from the Vivado Integrated Design Environment (IDE).
-See Vivado Integrated Design Environment for detailed information about all other parameters.
+See Customizing and Generating the Core for detailed information about all other parameters.

 Filter Specification

 The Filter Specification tab is used to define the basic filter configuration as on the Filter Options Tab of the GUI.